SeanPoints/Goodman_ETC/README.md

 * eff - contains the available Goodman efficiency curves
 * sky - contains a set of sky models for various Lunar phases
 * spec - contains model spectra templates of sources
+* results - this directory is created by the software for the output (figures, FITS files, and tables)

 ---